Getting started

 kubectl run my-nginx --image nginx

-- get current podskubectl get all
+- get current pods

-- get all componentskubectl delete deployment my-nginx
+- get all components

 - delete named deployment